 There is some irony that it was an astronaut who announced a new set of rules limiting where and how people can fly drones in Canada.
-Federal Transportation Minister and Canada’s most famous space hero, Marc Garneau, announced new rules for flying recreational drones, effective immediately.
-The rules provide for a fine up to $3,000 for anyone caught flying a drone:
+Federal Transportation Minister and Canada’s most famous space hero, Marc Garneau, announced new rules for flying recreational drones in March of 2017.
+These drone regulations were recently amended by Transport Canada with no announcement.
+The rules provide for a fine up to $3,000 to $5,000 for anyone caught flying a drone:

-- Over forest fires, emergency response scenes or controlled airspace.
+- Within 9 kilometres of any natural hazards or disaster areas such as forest fires, emergency response scenes or controlled airspace;

 The new rules will help in situations where drones are a nuisance to other people or pose a safety risk.
 Anyone who has been buzzed by a drone, or had their property damaged or felt that their privacy had been violated by a camera drone, may rest a bit easier.
 Farmers and ranchers have also complained about drones scaring animals and even causing stampedes and injuries.